-Beyond that, there are a number of other questions that our research cannot answer but which point to excellent extensions and avenues for future research.
+Beyond that, there are a number of other questions that our research cannot answer but which point to excellent extensions and avenues for future study.
 For example, to what extent are our findings about tokenism versus about gender?
 Sample size limitations and the relative shortage of women in our study population prevented us assigning groups with token men.
-Previous laboratory work suggests that men in female-dominated settings do not face the same disadvantages as women in male-dominated settings (Karpowitz and Mendelberg, 2014; Ott, 1989), but to our knowledge this has not yet been tested in a field experimental setting.
+Previous laboratory work suggests that men in female-dominated settings do not face the same disadvantages as women in male-dominated settings (Born et al., 2020; Karpowitz and Mendelberg, 2014; Ott, 1989), but to our knowledge this has not yet been tested in a field experimental setting.
 Furthermore, to what extent are our results driven by the 1F woman being the lone woman versus just being outnumbered?
-The literature on gender and critical mass is robust, but generally not well causally identified (Sarah and Mona, 2008; Dahlerup,

-2006; Joecks et al., 2013; Kanter, 1977).
+The literature on gender and critical mass is robust, but generally not well causally identified (Sarah and Mona, 2008; Dahlerup, 2006; Joecks et al., 2013; Kanter, 1977).
 We had a small number of groups with two women and replicate our analyses with them grouped in with the 1F women.
 We find few differences in our results (Appendix C) when these groups are included in the analysis.
 Nevertheless, much work remains to understand the details of how gender composition changes group behavior.
 Finally, as the workplace increasingly moves online, questions arise about the role that technology plays in exacerbating or ameliorating gender gaps in deliberative settings.
-How does participation in a conference call or Zoom meeting compare to in-person discussions among colleagues?
+How does participation in a conference call or virtual meeting compare to in-person discussions among colleagues?

 Our findings suggest there are strong reasons to investigate further how the gender composition of a workplace contributes to persistent gender gaps in participation, pay and advancement, especially in historically male-dominated sectors.
-In this paper, we show that even when women are highly qualified and do everything "right," women's influence is quite clearly limited in settings where they are outnumbered.
+In this paper, we show that even when women are highly qualified and do everything "right," women's influence in a group setting is quite clearly shaped by factors outside their control.